sshao0516/sshao0516.github.io/source/_posts/about.md

 </html>

 # Biography
+Shuai Shao is currently an Algorithm Engineer in Bytedance AI Lab.
+His research interests are in the field of **Object Detection**, **Multimodal Content Understanding** and **Building Large-Scale Dataset**, with particular interests in solving fundamental research problems and building real-world working systems.

 Shuai was born in Changchun, China.
 He received a B.S. degree from [Jilin University](http://www.jlu.edu.cn/) in 2017.
 Immediately following, he joined Megvii Research, and was mentored by [Dr. Gang Yu](http://www.skicyyu.org/) and supervised by [Dr. Jian Sun](http://jiansun.org/).
-His research interests lie in the field of **Object Detection** and **Building Large-Scale Dataset**, with particular interests in solving fundamental research problems and building real-world working systems.

-Shuai has participated in programming contest since high school.
+Shuai has participated in programming contests since high school.
 He won a gold medal as the 2rd place in 2013 ACM-ICPC Asia Regional Contest and won the 19th place in 2014 ACM-ICPC World Finals.
 Then he was the coach of ACM-ICPC Team of Jilin University until graduation.

 # Recent News
+- [Feb.
+2022] One paper is accepted by TIP.
-[Apr.
+- [Apr.
 2019] We published a new dataset [Objects365](https://www.objects365.org/): A Large-scale, High-quality Dataset for Object Detection.
-[Mar.
+- [Mar.
 2019] We are organizing a workshop, [Detection In the Wild Challenge Workshop 2019](https://www.objects365.org/workshop2019.html), in conjunction with CVPR 2019.
-[Dec.
+- [Dec.
 2018] A micro documentary about me on JSTV (in Chinese).
+[Link](http://news.jstv.com/a/20181225/1545907806823.shtml)
-[Link](http://news.jstv.com/a/20181225/1545907806823.shtml) [May 2018] We published a new dataset [CrowdHuman](https://sshao0516.github.io/CrowdHuman/), a benchmark for detecting human in a crowd.
+- [May 2018] We published a new dataset [CrowdHuman](https://sshao0516.github.io/CrowdHuman/), a benchmark for detecting human in a crowd.

 # Awards
 - Top Winner of WIDER Face in the WIDER Challenge, 2018.